KiaFarhang/tcp-load-balancer/design.md

 - Iterate over each of the hosts to find the one with the fewest connections
     - The counters used for connections will be atomic (e.g. protected from concurrent access with a mutex, or use `sync/atomic` functions) to avoid multithreaded race conditions
 - Dial the host to initiate a TCP connection with it
-    - Return an error if the connection can't be established
+    - If the connection can't be established, write an error message to the `conn` passed in.
+Close the connection and return without further processing.
 - Increment (again, thread safely) the connection count for the host
 - In two separate goroutines, `io.Copy` the connection passed in to the connection to the upstream and vice versa
 - Block for each goroutine to signal its completion